-- Charge the amount of rent of your choosing and increase it when you want to by whichever amount you decide is best.
+- Charge a tenant the amount of rent of their choosing and increase it when they want to by whichever amount they decide is best.

 Overview of the Virginia Landlord Tenant Laws

 Virginia residential landlords have a right to enter their tenant’s rented premises.
-However, landlord access to the property is limited and it is one of your responsibilities to provide your tenant with a notice of at least 24 hours before doing so.
-The entry times must also be reasonable or as agreed.
+However, landlord access to the rental unit is limited and it is one of your responsibilities to provide your tenant with a notice of at least 24 hours before doing so.
+The entry times to the tenant’s dwelling unit must also be reasonable or as agreed.

 The government department tasked with the responsibility of enforcing discrimination complaints is the Virginia Fair Housing Board.
 Any discrimination under these protected classes can result in legal action in court.

 You’re also under no legal obligation to provide your tenant with any justification for raising rent.
-There are also no restrictions on the amount you can raise rental payments by.
-However, raising rent payments without reason might cause the tenants to distrust you.
+There are also no restrictions on the amount a Virginia landlord can raise rental payments on a tenant by.
+However, raising rental rates without reason might cause the tenants to distrust you, as a landlord.

 Early Lease Termination

 Normally, a tenant in a fixed-term lease can only move out after their term has ended.
-If not, as a landlord, you can hold them liable for paying all rent due under the rental agreement.
+If not, as a landlord, you can hold them liable for making all rental payment dues under the rental agreement.

-There are some exceptions for that blanket rule, though.
+There are some exceptions to that blanket rule for a tenant, though.
 In Virginia, a tenant can legally break their rental agreement early for the following reasons.